-The basic driving modes found in most automatic cars are as follows:
+The basic driving modes found in most automatic cars, each of which tell the gearbox what to do, are as follows:

 P - Park: Used when you're stopping and exiting your car.
 Doing so 'locks' the transmission, which prevents it from rolling away, but you'll still need to apply the handbrake when parked.

 R - Reverse: Much like you'd expect, this acts the same as a reverse gear in a manual and should be used when you need to drive backwards.